By dentist Dr. Richard Mitchell

 If you look at the Navigation Menu on the left side of this screen, (on a mobile device the Menu is at the top of this page), you will find the main areas that I have divided the website into.
-If you can't find what you are looking for, just use the Search box at the top right side of this page!

 Over the past 40 years of dentistry I have seen just about EVERYTHING in the 5 countries that I have worked in.
 I've written this website to give safe, honest and reliable dental advice, that doesn't depend on you being a patient of mine.

 The current world situation has everyone worried.
 Read my latest page giving you the scientific facts and the latest advice, at Symptoms of COVID 19.
 Find out how to protect yourself, what the symptoms of the infection are - and whether it's safe to visit your dentist yet.

 As well as wearing a mask and keeping at least 10 feet away from others when out in public, I recommend avoiding touching any surfaces in public that others have touched, like ATM buttons or touchscreens, elevator buttons, door handles, railings, tables, and even bank notes.
 Use contactless card payments at the supermarket where possible.